culanomeara/adventureswithwood/README.md

 ### Final Production Deployment

-_IN GITPOD / SETTINGS.PY_
+_IN GITPOD / ENV.PY_

-1. Set DEBUG flag to False!!
-If not...
+1. Set DEVELOPMENT varialbe to 0!
-    * Django will serve the static  files such as css files itself, instead of relying on Cloudinary.
-    * Django will continue to give us verbose error pages which can reveal credentials, and things you want to keeo secret.
-This will compromise your site!
 2. Add a few more settings--> X_FRAME_OPTIONS = 'SAMEORIGIN'
-    * Without this our summer note editor would no  longer work when we deploy the project.
+    * Without this, the summer note editor would no longer work when we deploy the project.
 This is due to Cross-Origin Resource Sharing, which tells the browser which resources are permitted to be loaded.
 3. Save, add and commit as "deployment commit", and push to github.